Frequently Asked Questions

 Will I have a campus mailbox?

-Day school students are assigned campus mailboxes.
-You will receive e-mail notification of your campus box number for the year right before the start of Fall semester.
+Day school students are assigned campus mailboxes every Fall.
 Box numbers can be found on Inside Augsburg using the Directory Search function.
+Commuter students are welcome to request a campus box.
 Boxes are not locked, but we encourage students to lock them with a padlock available for rent from the Mailroom, $2/year (personal locks are not allowed).
 Marking of the outside of the campus box is not allowed.
-Students with campus box questions should check with the Incoming Mailroom, main level, Christensen Center or the Copy & Mail Supervisor in the Copy Center, lower level Christensen Center.
+Students with campus box questions should check with the Copy/Mail Supervisor in the Copy Center, lower level Christensen Center.

 What do I do if I experience or see discrimination or bias?